tspence/CRTG/README.md

-# CRTG
-CSharp real time graphing monitor
+# CSharp Real Time Graphing (CRTG)

-You can create your own sensors, tracking tasks, and automated notifications via a simple, programmable solution.
+Create your own sensors, tracking tasks, and automated notifications via an open source solution.

 Monitor your own databases, servers, or REST API products via a simple and configurable open-source program.
 * NO licensing costs